jamboree/cout/_posts/2014-07-21-pack-unpack-without-using-tuple.md

   - lambda
 ---

+Args packing/unpacking is particularly useful when the args aren't handled immediately, but stored for later invocation.
+In this post, I'll show you a practical way to do it without resorting to tuple.
-Before the journey start, let's see how we do args pack/unpack using `std::tuple` and `std::integer_sequence`.
+Before the journey start, let's see how we used to do args packing/unpacking using `std::tuple` and `std::integer_sequence`.

 ### The Offical Way